Cralinhos/Cralinhos/README.md

 </div>

 <div align="justify">
-Me chamo Carlos Augusto, tenho 21 anos e sou natural do Maranhão.
-Atualmente cursando o último período de Redes de Computadores no IFMA.
-Atuo com desenvolvimento web, utilizando HTML, CSS, JavaScript e frameworks como React para criar interfaces modernas, responsivas e escaláveis.
-Meu foco é construir aplicações web visualmente atraentes, tecnicamente robustas e centradas na experiência do usuário, sempre buscando unir performance e design.
+My name is Carlos Augusto, I am 21 years old, I am from Maranhão, and I hold a degree in Computer Networks from IFMA.
+I work with web development, using HTML, CSS, JavaScript, and frameworks such as React to create modern, responsive, and scalable interfaces.
+My focus is on developing web applications that are visually appealing, technically robust, and centered on the user experience, always aiming to combine performance and design.
 </div> <br>

 <div align="">